 Belmond El Encanto, Santa Barbara

-The Belmond El Encanto is almost 100 years old but its original architectural features have been preserved and numerous modern additions, including an expansive outdoor pool and boutique spa, make it one of Southern California’s premier spots for relaxing and recharging.
-It’s also unique in that its guests get more than just another hotel room when they arrive.
-The El Encanto’s California Craftsman and Spanish Revival bungalows and large suites provide the perfect escape from the everyday.
+The preserved original features of the Belmond El Encanto, almost 100 years old, along with numerous modern additions like an outdoor pool and boutique spa, make it one of Southern California’s premier spots for relaxing and recharging.
+Its guests get more than just another hotel room when they arrive-—the El Encanto’s California Craftsman and Spanish Revival bungalows and large suites provide the perfect escape from the everyday.
 And while lots of hotels preach “laidback luxury,” the Belmond El Encanto delivers.

 Bacara Resort and Spa, Goleta